openstack/governance/reference/technical-vision.rst

 should therefore evolve in such a way that they either work correctly or fail gracefully with *both* older and newer clients.

+Any changes to public APIs should be versioned and phased in, with a common mechanism to allow client introspection of the available versions and features.

 Cross-Project Dependencies
 --------------------------